joinpursuit/Pursuit-Core-Standards/curricula/android.md

 <li>Ternary operator expressions for Assigning boolean values</li>
 	<ul>
 	We expect fellows to:
-		<li>Create Ternary operator expressions, where the result of the expression is immediately assigned to a boolean type variable</li>
+		<li>Create Ternary operator expressions, which are less verbose if-else statements, where the result of the expression is immediately assigned to a variable, i.e.: String voterStatus = (age >= 18) ? "voter" : "non-voter"</li>
 	</ul>
 <li>Switch Statements</li>
 	<ul>